By: Courtney Scott

 Further investigation revealed that Johnson likely heard her attacker entering the house, as she had turned on the lights and met him in the hallway.
 He had cut a panel of glass out of the pantry window, flipped the lock, and crawled in.
 His attack on Johnson began in the hallway and ended somewhere between the hall and the bedroom.
 An alarm clock on the bedside stand was frozen at 5:48 a.m., and as Johnson’s lungs had inhaled no smoke, her time of death was determined as 5:00 a.m., shortly after the attacker set fire to her bed and fled the scene.

 The release of Johnson’s death sent Rockport into yet another state of panic.
 Police admitted that, just as with Oker, the murderer must have been very familiar with Johnson and the layout of her home.
 Detectives from the Oker case were brought back, as were state photographers and fingerprint specialists.
-A search ensued in an effort to locate a diamond ring and its container that was missing from Johnson’s bedside.
+A search ensued in an effort to locate a diamond ring and its container that went missing from Johnson’s bedside.
 Blood-soaked newspapers found in a nearby meadow were sent to the state chemist’s laboratory.
 Boys scoured the town for the murder weapon, men purchased guns and guard dogs, and women stayed home and worried over their sons and husbands.

 A few days passed with no prominent arrests, but the investigation continued with determined force.
 Fingerprints from the Johnson murder failed to match any obtained in Oker’s shop, however police maintained belief that the two victims were killed by the same hands.
 The November 6 edition of the Gloucester Daily Times reported that officials were continually gathering new information, and an arrest was soon expected.
 “The psychology of the fiend is such,” said the police, “that he is conceited enough to believe himself secure, and it is this over-confidence which may be the means of his undoing.”

 This confident claim, however, became meaningless as the next few days produced no results and, again, false leads served only to muddy the waters of the double murder mystery.
 Only eight male members of the Swedish Congregational Church were present at the October 31 celebration, and Pastor Johansen determinedly vouched for all of them.
 A stone-cutter’s hammer was announced, and then denounced, as a potential murder weapon.
-Neither the diamond ring, nor its jewelry box, was able to be located.
+Neither the diamond ring, nor its jewelry box, were able to be located.

-About a week after the murder, the police issued a house-to-house canvass of the Sheep Pasture neighborhood around Johnson’s home.
+About a week after the murder, the police issued a house-to-house sweep of the Sheep Pasture neighborhood around Johnson’s home.
 Three days later it was extended to all of Sandy Bay.
 The investigation had four detectives working around the clock, and 35 state troopers were brought in from Framingham, Bridgewater and even Cape Cod to assist in conducting the search.

 Residents cooperated with the police, but few were able, or perhaps willing, to shed new light on the investigation.
 The District Attorney announced the impending arrest of a man who, “talked so much as to indicate that he was almost an eyewitness to the crime,” but the arrest was never reported.
 In the coming weeks, nearly all of the state troopers returned to their respective posts, as did two of the four detectives.
-Life in Rockport slowly returned to normalcy for all but those left to silently carry on the murder investigation.
+Life in Rockport slowly returned to normalcy once again, for all but those left to silently carry on the murder investigation.

 Still, though, an unwritten law settled like a dense fog over the town of Rockport.
 No one dared to speak of the murders in public, yet rumors of whodunit spread through whispers in the hushed corners of private spaces.
 “Didn’t that August Olson always have a short temper?”
 “Isn’t it curious that his son, Warren, lived across the street from Augusta Johnson, and also worked just one door down from Oker’s tailor shop?”
 “What of that Pastor Johansen, who left town shortly after Johnson’s death?”
 “And the town druggist, was he not suspicious, too?”
 “And it was just a rumor that Oker was having an affair with someone else in the Swedish congregation, right?”